zhutoutoutousan/A-study-note-as-a-beginner/study/psychology/terminology.md

 ## R
 ### Readily
+### Reiteration
+- the action of repeating something, typically for emphasis or clarity.
+### Rigidity
+- In psychology, rigidity or mental rigidity refers to an obstinate inability to yield or a refusal to appreciate another person's viewpoint or emotions characterized by a lack of empathy.
 ## S
 ### Social force
 ### Social-psychology(ical)
 ### Social science
+### Somnambulist
+- somnambulist (plural somnambulists) A person who walks about in his or her sleep; a sleepwalker.
 ## T
 ### Tribalism
 ### Truism